kolganovaanna/GA4/README.md

 squeue -u kolganovaanna -l
 ```

-The output contained my VS code session at this time (37845767, I had multiple because was doing the assignment for multiple days and didn't think about just relaunching my previous VS code session)
+The output contained only my VS code session at this time (37845767, I had multiple because was doing the assignment for multiple days).
+This means my slurm batch job was completed.

-*Note*: the cleanup wasn't done until question 10 was answered (because I needed to look at the file to make my conclusions).
-A
+*Note*: the cleanup wasn't done until question 10 was answered (because I needed to look at the files to make my conclusions).

 To clean up, I used the following command: